top of page

 Creating Default Decisions

-I used to feel guilty about repeating meals or sticking to the same dinner rotation.
-However, I've come to view it as an exercise in emotional efficiency.
+Initially, I felt guilty about repeating meals or sticking to a dinner rotation.
+However, I now see it as an exercise in emotional efficiency.
 In Jamaica, we have a practice called "Sunday, Monday," where we use leftover Sunday dinner for Monday—and sometimes even into Tuesday.
-Eating out for dinner every Friday?
-Why not!
-And when I’m running on fumes, a handful of snacks works perfectly.

 It’s Not About Doing Nothing — It’s About Doing Less of What Drains You